CONDENSATION IN CALGARY

-Condensation in your attic, commonly referred to as “attic rain”, is often mistaken for a leaky roof.
+Condensation in the attic of your Calgary home, commonly referred to as “attic rain”, is often mistaken for a leaky roof.
 Over the years our homes have become increasingly energy efficient and well insulated.
 The result is an airtight house that is smothered and no longer “breathes” on its own.
-This, along with a number of other factors, can lead to condensation in the home.
+This, along with a number of other factors, can lead to condensation in your home.
 Proper attic ventilation can often help the home breath and clear up a condensation problem.

 What is Attic Rain?